bkinder2385/upgraded-engine/rules.md

 the completion of tasks.

-## How will will communicate difficulties with a task assigned to us
+## How will we communicate difficulties with a task assigned to us
+* Using GroupMe to communicate when there are issues

 ## How we will back up each other to ensure that deadlines are not missed
+* By communicating properly we can address issues when some people's schedules are busy in order to help them

 ## Add any other rules that your team establishes to help each other work effectively together